intelligence38000/android-docs/src/pages/navigation/overview/offline-routing.md

 Mapbox offline navigation provides routing functionality from the Navigation SDK in non-connected environments.
 In areas of no cellular connectivity, or on a device with no SIM card, end users can use turn-by-turn navigation and request new routes.
 If they go off-route, the system can reroute and keep them headed to their destination without requiring network connectivity.
 Offline routing moves the routing engine and the routing data from the server onto the end user’s device, so there’s no need to make HTTP API calls for routing information.

-In order to implement offline routing in your own app, you will need to:
+To implement offline routing in your own app, you will need to:
 1. Add the offline dependency to your app.
 1. Update your app to use `MapboxOfflineRouter.downloadTiles`, which allows the app to download the data needed for offline routing.
 1. Initialize `MapboxOfflineRouter`.